tessiertodd/Election_Analysis/README.md

   - Diana DeGette with 73.8% of votes (272,892 votes)

 ## Challenge Overview
-Election Board needed a little more information.
-They wanted to better understand voter turnout by county.
+Election Board needed some information beyond the information by candidate they had already received.
+They wanted to better understand voter split % by county and vote counts.

 ## Challenge Summary
 Denver had the largest number of voters out of the total voters by a significant percentage with 82.8% (306,055) of the votes coming from that county.
 Jefferson county had 10.5% of voters (38,855) and Arapahoe had 6.7% (24,801).

+Diana DeGette was the winning candidate who had 272,982 votes which was 73.8% of the total votes.

-On additional piece of information that would be helpful would be if we have the number of eligible voters in each county.
+An additional piece of information that would be helpful would be if we have the number of eligible voters in each county.
 With this additional information, we could calculate the % of voter turnout vs. eligible voters which may show which counties had the best voter turnout.
+This information may help the Election Board in future elections help push in the right counties to increase the voter turnout for future elections.

+## Election-Audit Summary:
+This script has been setup in such a way that we could adapt for other elections.
+We could use this same code to analyze election information where there are 10 candidates and 20 counties.
+Given the approach to setting up lists and dictionaries without defining a specific number, we can have data with any number of candidates and/or counties without us needing to adjust the code.

+If the data also contained Postal Codes for example, we could add code like we did for the counties for postal codes to get a sense of how many votes were cast in these smaller geographic regions.
+Ideally we could leverage dictionaries within dictionaries to understand the voting split between postal codes within a county.
+Again, if we had eligible voter numbers by county and postal code that would help you understand where voter turnout might be low.

+We could also leverage the ability to build dictionaries within dictionaries to build code to provide understanding on % of people (and number) who voted for each candidate within each county.
+This would help you better understand where support for certain candidates lies between the counties.